LisaHJung/Part-4-Running-Aggregations-with-Elasticsearch-and-Kibana/README.md

 #### The Terms Aggregation
 The terms aggregation creates a new bucket for every unique term it encouters for the specified field.
 It is often used to find most frequently found terms in a document.

 For example, what if you wanted to identify your 5 customers with highest number of transactions?

 Syntax:
 ```
 GET Enter_name_of_the_index_here/_search
 {
-  "aggregations": {
+  "aggs": {
     "Name your aggregation here": {
       "terms": {
         "field": "Name the field you want to aggregate on here",